-Home Recipes Second courses Children's menu or what to feed the baby
+Home Recipes Second courses Children's menu or what to feed your child

-Of course, all mothers try to organize healthy and nutritious food for their child.
-First, eating the right food is very important for development his physical and mental abilities.
+Of course, all mothers try to organize a healthy and nutritious diet for their child.
+First of all, eating right is very important for development him physical and mental abilities.
 And at an early age, basic taste preferences begin to form.
-Therefore, today we will tell you about what you can and cannot eat for children, how to create an optimal menu for them and how to pamper your little ones for a holiday.
+Therefore, today we will tell you about what children can and cannot eat, how to create the optimal menu for them, and how to pamper the kids for the holiday.

 fe4bbe81600a40063594e597e00eb05b_XL1

-After the child starts taste food from your plate, or completely goes to the "common table", it is time to think about the benefits of the dishes that you cook for the whole family.
-Of course, you can continue to cook for him separately, but in order to provide adequate nutrition for the baby, this turns out to be too laborious.
-Therefore, it is much easier to rebuild everyone on correct diet.
+After the child begins try food from your plate, or completely goes to the “common table”, it’s time to think about the benefits of the dishes that you prepare for the whole family.
+Of course, you can continue to cook for him separately, but this turns out to be too labor-intensive to provide adequate nutrition to the baby.
+Therefore, it is much easier to rebuild everyone on proper diet.

-• Observe the body's need for proteins, fats and carbohydrates and their daily balance.
+• Observe the baby’s body’s need for proteins, fats and carbohydrates and their daily balance.

 • With food, the child should receive all the necessary vitamins and minerals.